Chan9555/MaRS-Task-1-Electronics/Section B/3.4/readme.md

 the object detected is removed.
-But due to Lack of working servo ,the product couldn’t be done in hardware and therefore a similar one is built in Tinkercad and the although the servo and ultrasonic isnt attached , the servo stops when a object is detected by a ultrasonic sensor at a distance less than 20.
+But due to Lack of working servo ,the product couldn’t be done in hardware and therefore a similar one is built in Tinkercad and although the servo and ultrasonic isnt attached , the servo stops when a object is detected by a ultrasonic sensor at a distance less than 20.